Dead Sara

-Dead Sara is an American hard rock band from Seattle, consisting of Emily Armstrong (lead vocals, rhythm guitar), Siouxsie Medley (lead guitar, backing vocals), and Sean Friday (drums, backing vocals), best known for their single "Weatherman" from their debut eponymous album Dead Sara (2012).
+Dead Sara is an American rock band from Los Angeles, consisting of Emily Armstrong (lead vocals, rhythm guitar), Siouxsie Medley (lead guitar, backing vocals), and Sean Friday (drums, backing vocals), best known for their single "Weatherman" from their debut album Dead Sara (2012).
+Their second album, Pleasure to Meet You, was released in 2015.
 Their most recent album Ain't It Tragic was released in September 2021.

 History

 Formation and early years (2002–2010)

 Emily Armstrong and Siouxsie Medley both began as guitarists and singer-songwriters.
 Armstrong first picked up a guitar at the age of 12, while Medley began practicing from age 9 on a Fender Telecaster owned by her nanny (Dexy Valentine of Magic Wands), before two years' worth of saved allowances allowed Medley to buy her own guitar at age 11.
 Armstrong performed folk music as a solo artist and as a member of several school bands.

 Armstrong and Medley met through a mutual friend in 2002, at ages 16 and 15 respectively.
-The pair began writing songs together in 2003, and in 2004 completed their first studio recording with the song "Changes".
+The pair began writing songs together in 2003; in 2004, they completed their first studio recording with the song "Changes".
 Their first live performance as a band was in March 2005 at The Mint nightclub in Los Angeles, with Armstrong playing bass.

-Having briefly gone by the name Epiphany, in mid-2005 they changed their name to Dead Sara as a reference to the Fleetwood Mac song "Sara" and its lyric "...said Sara", which the band misheard as "dead Sara".
+Having briefly gone by the name Epiphany, in mid-2005, the band changed their name to Dead Sara as a reference to the Fleetwood Mac song "Sara" and its lyric "...said Sara"; the band misheard the line as "dead Sara".
 Both Armstrong and Medley have publicly cited Stevie Nicks, the singer and writer of the song "Sara", as a primary influence.
-Around this time Medley began styling her first name as "Siouxsie", as a nod to the Sioux Indians tribe and the Native American heritage of one of her great-grandparents (rather than a reference to the musical artist Siouxsie Sioux).
+Around this time, Medley began styling her first name as "Siouxsie", as a nod to the Sioux Indians tribe and the Native American heritage of one of her great-grandparents (rather than a reference to the musical artist Siouxsie Sioux).

-In 2007 Dead Sara began their first tour as the opening act for Endless Hallway.
+In 2007, Dead Sara began their first tour as the opening act for Endless Hallway.
 They released the six-song EP The Airport Sessions on Viscount Records in 2008.
 After numerous changes to the drummer and bass player positions, the band's line-up finally coalesced in 2009 with Sean Friday on drums and Chris Null on bass, both of whom previously played with Sonny Moore (currently known as Skrillex).
-In 2009 Armstrong was commissioned by Hole frontwoman Courtney Love to sing backing vocals on Love's 2010 album Nobody's Daughter.
+In 2009, Armstrong was commissioned by Hole frontwoman Courtney Love to sing backing vocals on Love's 2010 album Nobody's Daughter.
 In 2011, when singer Grace Slick was asked by The Wall Street Journal which contemporary female singers she admires, Slick named Armstrong.
 In 2010, the band started their own label, Pocket Kid Records, set up as a subsidiary of Interact-TV, Inc. and owned by Armstrong and Medley.